How To Apply Your Skin Care Products In The Right Order

 Serums are packed with potent and concentrated active ingredients and antioxidants.
 Look for ingredients like vitamins E, C, resveratrol, hyaluronic acid, and ceramides.
 These ingredients protect the skin from environmental and UV damage and keep it hydrated and protected.
 Serums are lightweight and get absorbed almost instantly.

 Step 5: Spot Treatment

 If you have acne-prone skin and use spot treatment creams, they go on your face now.
 Spot treatment creams contain potent ingredients like niacinamide, benzoyl peroxide, and salicylic acid for targeted remedy.
-Apply them to the affected area (like on the acne lesion or the dark spot) and do no spread all over your face as that may dry out the skin.
+Apply them to the affected area (like on the acne lesioni XSmall bumps on the skin clogged with oil and dead skin cells that appear mostly on one’s face. or the dark spot) and do no spread all over your face as that may dry out the skin.

 Wait for a few minutes after applying the spot treatment and before you apply the moisturizer.
 Instead of a generic moisturizer, use something that is specifically formulated for your skin type.
 Choose a moisturizer with one potent ingredient or antioxidants that can repair, hydrate, and improve your skin’s texture.
 If you have oily skin, go for a lightweight, water-based moisturizer containing hyaluronic acid for hydration minus the grease.
 For dry and sensitive skin, choose moisturizers with antioxidants, ceramides, and peptides to soothe and soften your skin.

 Use face oils only if you have dry skin.
 Face oils are lightweight, get absorbed quickly, and keep the skin hydrated, soft, and smooth.

 Avoid this step if you have oily skin and if your skin does not respond well to facial oils.